We hope the information you find on this page will help you select furniture for your home.

 4.)
 Select your choice of one or two colors of SHAKER TAPE (please feel free to request samples when you order)

 5.)
-If ordering stools, please tell us your counter height or select a seat height between 20" - 32"
+If ordering stools, please tell us your counter height, measured from the floor to the TOP of the counter to select a seat height between 20" - 32"

 Shaker Chair Options & Upcharges1" wider & deeper: ADD $20.00 PER CHAIRPainted/Custom Stain/Standard Seat:ADD $25.00 PER CHAIRStandard Stain/Seat Pattern:(Herringbone or Diamond)ADD $35.00 PER CHAIRPainted/Custom Stain/Seat Pattern:(Herringbone or Diamond)ADD $50.00 PER CHAIRCherry Chair: Add $125.00 PER CHAIRRush Seat: Add $90 PER CHAIR DIAMOND PATTERN HERRINGBONE PATTERN